Data driven approximation of parametrized PDEs by Reduced Basis and Neural Networks: Numerical experiments

-We construct the RB problem \eqref{eq:rb_ns} starting from 750 snapshots for the velocity and with a tolerance $\epod=10^{-4} $, leading to $\Nu=88$ reduced basis functions.
-Similarly, we employ (M)DEIM with 200 vector or matrix snapshots to build the affine approximations of $\nsrbvecfumu $ and $\nsrbKmu$; in the experiments we will use $\QkNs=\QfuNs=2, \, 5, \, 15 $, which correspond to an affine approximation with a relative accuracy ranging from about 1 to $10^{-2}$.
-For the MLP component, we take as architecture 4 hidden layers with all sizes equal to 256 neurons and we employ $6000 $ samples obtained by solving the FE problem corresponding to randomly selected instances of $\param$.
-We train our PDE-DNN with the Adam algorithm and 1000 epochs and test against 100 FE solutions, obtained for randomly selected instances of $\param $, different from the ones employed during the training.
-In the following we set the number of predicted affine components for the nonlinear term equal to the one $\QkNs $ for the linear part, thus resulting in $ \QnNs = \QkNs=\QfuNs=2,\, 5,\, 15 $.
-The errors after training as function of the number of output locations $\Nout $ are reported in Figure \ref{fig:nsErrorsNin} for the case $\Nin=\Nout$ and in Figure \ref{fig:nsErrorsNinout} for the case $\Nin=100$.
-We can observe that in both cases the error decreases linearly as function of $\Nout$, reaching an error smaller than 1\%.
-In particular, this does not change whether we consider as output the domain $\Oin $ or the full $\Omega $, where our method accurately predicts the solution.
-Additionally, the best results are achieved when employing a smaller number of affine components, having a twofold advantage: {\em{i)}} the problem depends on a smaller number of affine terms, leading to a lighter computation when building the RB problem from the affine approximation; {\em{ii)}} the smaller the number of affine components $\QnNs, \, \QkNs, \, \QfuNs $, the more trainable the PDE-DNN, thus resulting in a smaller testing error.
-If more affine components are used, then a larger number of input and output locations must be provided to the PDE-DNN, in order to properly predict all of these affine components and reach smaller accuracies.
-We highlight that using a small number of affine components is a remarkable difference compared to the standalone RB method, where the accurate representation of the operators is a cornerstone of the RB approximation.
-Similarly to the nonaffine test case, a small number of affine components is required to accurately predict the value of the velocity at the output locations and this is ascribed to the fact that the combination of the affine components is optimized with respect to the final output, rather than the accurate representation of the operator.
-Eventually, in our approach as in the standard RB case, we can access the solution over the full domain $\Omega $, thus potentially computing additional quantities of interest related to the dynamics of the fluid, which is a relevant difference when comparing with standard DNNs.
+We construct the RB problem \eqref{eq:rb_ns} starting from $\ns=19137 $ snapshots for the velocity and with a tolerance $\epod=10^{-4} $, leading to $\Nu=245$ reduced basis functions.
+Similarly, we employ (M)DEIM with 1000 vector or matrix snapshots to build the affine approximations of $\nsrbvecfumu $ and $\nsrbKmu$; in the experiments we will use $\QkNs=\QfuNs=2, \, 4, \, 8, \, 16 $, which correspond to an affine approximation with a relative accuracy ranging from about 1 to $10^{-2}$.
+For the MLP component, we take as architecture the ones reported in Table \ref{tab:ns_layers} and we employ the same $\ns=19137 $ samples obtained by solving the FE problem corresponding to randomly selected instances of $\param$.
+We train our PDE-DNN with the Adam algorithm and 500 epochs and test against 1000 FE solutions, obtained for randomly selected instances of $\param $, different from the ones employed during the training.
+For simplicity, in the following we set the number of predicted affine components for the nonlinear term equal to the one $\QkNs $ for the linear part, thus resulting in $ \QnNs = \QkNs=\QfuNs=2,\, 4,\, 8, \, 16 $.
+The errors after training as function of the number of output locations $\Nout $ are reported in Figure \ref{fig:nsErrors100} for the case $\Nin=100$ for many architectures.